 The group works on

-(i) the extraction of product data from digital sensor signals, and
+(i) gaining fruit and vegetables data from digital sensor signals, and

 Our applications capture product data related to abiotic stress, e.g. due to changes in global radiation, temperature, ethylene exposure.
 Precisely adapting production processes to the needs of the crop reduces the consumption of resources, while continuing to enable high yields.
 For example, optimising thinning intensity in fruit production has been shown to reduce the use of chemicals while increasing the yield per hectare by 5 tonnes of apples.
 In sorting, storage, and shelf life, sensor data can help to keep product quality of the perishable, fresh produce.
 Consequently, digital product information can help to optimize processes along the supply chain.